 As explained in Note 13, AGPC shares were assigned/transferred to TMS Issuer S.à r.l. within context of the Sukuk transaction as of 23 February 2023.
-The legal title to the corresponding shareholding in AGPC in respect of the Wakala Assets is intended to be held by, and registered in the name of, the Company for and in the interest of the TMS Issuer S.à r l
+The legal title to the corresponding shareholding in AGPC in respect of the Wakala Assets is intended to be held by, and registered in the name of, the Company for and in the interest of the TMS Issuer S.à r.l.

 As part of this transaction, there is no legal transfer of the ownership interest in the Wakala Assets with any relevant regulatory authority in the Kingdom.
-All voting rights, reserved matters, consents and waivers in respect of the ownership interest in AGPC remain, and shall be exercised by Company in the interest of the TMS Issuer S.à r.l. by way of a proxy.
+All voting rights, reserved matters, consents, and waivers in respect of the ownership interest in AGPC remain and shall be exercised by Company in the interest of the TMS Issuer S.à r.l. by way of a proxy.
+In addition, the Company is required to transfer funds to TMS Issuer S.a.r.l., even if there are no distributions from the AGPC shares and has the right to keep any excess of funds distributed by the AGPC shares.
+Accordingly, the transaction between TMS Issuer S.à r.l. and the Company was recorded as financial liability, since it doesn't meet de-recognition criteria set forth in IFRS 9.

 The Company's income is solely comprised of distributions received from the 49% share interest in AGPC.
 The governance of AGPC and the relationship between the Company and Aramco are undertaken under the shareholders agreement.
 Certain matters, such as changes to the distribution policy of AGPC or debt incurred by AGPC, require the AGPC.
-As at 31 December 2023 the Company received a distributions amounting to USD 693,940,499 (2022: USD 241,985,905) from AGPC as a form of return of capital.
+For the year from 1 January 2024 to 31 December 2024 the Company received distributions amounting to USD 777,223,594 (2023: USD 693,940,499) from AGPC as a form of return of capital.
 Further information about the impact of the distributions in the liquidity of the Company is included in note 5.3.

-As of 31 December 2023, the Company has not incurred in any contingent liability relating to its interest in AGPC.
+As of 31 December 2024, the Company has not incurred in any contingent liability relating to its interest in AGPC.